cwellsx/time/src/help/help.md

 If you have more than one browser or machine, data isn't shared: each has its own independent database.

+You needn't keep the web page open when you're working: just bookmark it so you can update it any time.

 ## How to use it

 The UI needs only a minimum of input: